Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python/ampli.md

 The optional `EventOptions` argument allows you to pass [Amplitude fields](https://developers.amplitude.com/docs/http-api-v2#keys-for-the-event-argument), like `device_id`.

-For example, in the code snippet below, your tracking plan contains an event called `songPlayed`.
+For example, in the following code snippet, your tracking plan contains an event called `songPlayed`.
 The event is defined with two required properties: `songId` and `songFavorited.` The property type for `songId` is string, and `songFavorited` is a boolean.

 ```python
 ampli.song_played('user_id', SongPlayed(